SpikeVN/MyUselessPlugin/README.md

 The troll might be too severe, but I don't care.
 ### Installation
 #### For normal people:
-Take the newest release [here](https://github.com/SpikeVN/MyUselessPlugin/releases)
+Take the latest release [here](https://github.com/SpikeVN/MyUselessPlugin/releases)
 Warning: Due to my laziness, it might be untested.
 #### For (200 IQ) developers:
 Download the source code, and build it.